 This discussion and analysis are intended to serve as an introduction to the School's basic financial statements.
-The School's basic financial statements consist of three components; 1) government-wide financial statements, 2) fund financial statements, and 3) notes to the financial statements.
-The basic financial statements present two different views of the School through the use of government-wide statements and fund financial statements.
+The School's basic financial statements consist of three components: 1) government-wide financial statements; 2) fund financial statements; and 3) notes to the financial statements.
+The basic financial statements present two different views of the financial condition of the School through the use of government-wide statements and fund financial statements.
 In addition to the basic financial statements, this report contains other supplemental information that will enhance the understanding of the financial condition of the School.
+This supplemental information includes the Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters based on an Audit of Financial Statements in Accordance with Government Auditing Standards, as well as the management letter required by the Rules of the Auditor General, Chapter 10.850, Audits of Charter Schools and Similar Entities.